libp2p/specs/pubsub/README.md

 ## The Topic Descriptor

+The topic descriptor message is used to define various options and parameters of a topic.
+It currently specifies the topic's human readable name, its authentication options, and its encryption options.
 The `AuthOpts` and `EncOpts` of the topic descriptor message are not used in current implementations, but may be used in future.
 For clarity, this is added as a comment in the file, and may be removed once used.
-It currently specifies the topic's human readable name, its authentication options, and its encryption options.

 The `TopicDescriptor` protobuf is as follows: